jessepav/lacygoill-wiki-backup/terminal/glossary.md

 The check makes sure that the number of 1-bits is even (or odd).

 Parity bits are used as the simplest form of error detecting code.

 ##
+## physical terminal

+Hardware device attached to a computer allowing humans to interact with the latter.

+Example of physical terminals:

+   - keyboard + monitor
+   - touch-screen monitor (e.g. at an airline kiosk)

+Note that a monitor alone is not a terminal, because it can only output data.
+And a keyboard is not a terminal, because it can only input data.

+### What is the physical terminal in
+#### a desktop computer?

+Everything that isn't part of the tower:

+   - keyboard
+   - mouse
+   - joystick
+   - monitor
+   - speakers
+   - printer
+   - scanner

+#### a laptop?

+It's fused with the non-human-facing parts.

+###
+### I have 3 monitors on my desktop pc.
+How many physical terminals do I have?

+1

+Even with several monitors,  only one person can use the computer  at a time, so it doesn't matter how many you have.

+### A thin client is a kind of physical terminal.
+But what is it exactly?

+A computer  that is relatively  useless on its own,  but has a  keyboard, mouse, monitor, maybe  one or  two USB  ports, and a  local area  connection to  a more powerful server machine that actually runs user programs.

+Often found in professional environment, or in student computer labs.

+##
 # s